 - Notify patrons when time’s up: When a student’s time is up using a piece of equipment, send them a tweet.

 - Communicate with professors: Create groups for different academic departments to keep up with what they’re needing from you in the library.

 These Twitter tips are great for planning parties, getting a date and more.

 - TwitOrg: Clubs and organizations can use this tool to create their own spot for messages and more.
-Students at online colleges for film can organize their Film Club meetings through Twitter to make sure that everyone knows the latest club news.
+Students can organize their Film Club meetings through Twitter to make sure that everyone knows the latest club news.

 - Meeting friends: Find people to follow on Twitter and set up real-life meetings.
 Looking for other Twitter-savvy academics in your area?
 Search online colleges by state.

 - Get a date: Check out photos of Twitter users from your college before accepting a blind date.

 - Tweetparty: Use Tweetparty to plan events and check in with friends on campus.